swanith1234/portfolioGenerator/README.md

 </div>

-**Portfolio Generator** is a cutting-edge MERN stack application designed to simplify the creation of personalized, responsive, and professional portfolios.
-With an intuitive UI and dynamic capabilities, users can create, customize, host, and share their portfolios effortlessly.
+<p><strong>Portfolio Generator</strong>is a cutting-edge MERN stack application designed to simplify the creation of personalized, responsive, and professional portfolios.
+With an intuitive UI and dynamic capabilities, users can create, customize, host, and share their portfolios effortlessly.</p>
 ---

 ## **Features**